ga4gh/ga4gh-schemas/doc/source/api/metadata.rst

 *name*                    a more descriptive object label/identifier *description*             a string describing aspects of the object; *not* to
-                          be used for a list or nested object *createTime*              the time the record was created, in ISO8601 (see :ref:`Date and Time<metadata_date_time>`) *updateTime*              the time the record was updated, in ISO8601 (see :ref:`Date and Time<metadata_date_time>`)
+                          be used for a list or nested object *createDateTime*              the time the record was created, in ISO8601 (see :ref:`Date and Time<metadata_date_time>`) *updateDateTime*          the time the record was updated, in ISO8601 (see :ref:`Date and Time<metadata_date_time>`)
 ========================= ======================================================